POSTS

 * Create, release, or image data like timestamps, propaganda IDs, git branch, PR amounts, image hashes, and registry location.

-* Pointers to logging, monitoring, analytics, or audit repositories.
+* Pointers to logging, Synthetic monitoring, analytics, or audit repositories.

 * Consumer library or tool knowledge that can be practised for debugging ideas: for instance, name, version, and build knowledge.